Higher order Magnus expansions for driven two-level quantum dynamics: Floquet Quasienergies and the Rabi model

-where the MC are now all taken at time $t=T/2=\pi$.
-The complexity of the result is similar to the one of Eq.\ (\ref{eq:full}) and the results gained from the improved formula are depicted in panel (b) of Fig.~\ref{fig:eps_g}.
+where $\theta_0(\pi)$ is given in Eq.~\eqref{eq:theta_0_g_pi} while \(C_I\) and \(\theta_I\) are now also taken at time $t=T/2=\pi$.
+The complexity of the result is similar to the one of Eq.\ (\ref{eq:eps_2pi}) and the results gained from the improved formula are depicted in panel (b) of Fig.~\ref{fig:eps_g}.
 As expected, now the exact crossings are properly reproduced and in addition also the overall accuracy has improved due to the extra work.
 The second order results, e.g., are so well-converged that they barely can be distinguished from the exact ones in panel (b) over the whole range of $\Delta$.
 Going to third order the results are graphically almost indistinguishable from the exact ones.